afrank03/prs-guideline/README.md

 ### What is the perfect PR **size**?

 > Many studies of Pull Requests, like one from "Cisco", has shown that ideal size for a single PR is **up to 400 lines** of code.
-> Not only number of lines is important, but number of files is also crucial.
+> Not only the number of lines is important, number of files is also crucial.
 > Why bother?
 >
-> - It quicker & easier to review
+> - It is quicker & easier to review
-> - It reduces chances of bugs
+> - It reduces chance of bugs
 > - It does not block other engineers
 > - It speeds up delivery

 What is the real world TOP limit?
-Where should I hit REJECT button?
+When should I hit the **REJECT** button?

 > - If Pull Request is larger then **700** changed or new lines, don't be afraid of asking for a breakdown.
 > - If it's something ridiculous like **30+** files changed, we should breakdown this PR.